+CMM 338.
+Advanced Photography (3) In this course we will explore advanced camera and printing techniques in traditional black and white and color photography and in digital imaging within the contexts of commercial and fine arts approaches.
+Small, medium and large formats will be employed.
+Prerequisite: CMM/ART 254.
 CMM 343.
-Newswriting and Reporting (3) An advanced course for students majoring in journalism, this course takes up where Introduction to Media Writing leaves off, offering in-depth instruction in such areas as court reporting, business reporting, beat reporting, and local government reporting.
-Prerequisite: CMM 151.
-CMM 360.
-Public Relations (3) A study of theories and practices in public relations.
-Students are given the opportunity to implement the theory learned in this course through the use of their inherent and acquired skills.
-Prerequisites: CMM 150 and CMM 151.
+Newswriting and Reporting (3) (W) An advanced course for students majoring in journalism, this course takes up where Introduction to Media Writing leaves off, offering in-depth instruction in such areas as court reporting, business reporting, beat reporting, and local government reporting.
+Prerequisite: CMM 251.
 CMM 361.
 Media Management (3) The purpose of this course is to familiarize upper-level communications students with the business side of the media, including industry structure, media economics, the unique characteristics of the media product, the media market, and the context for problems and decision-making a manager in the media field is likely to face.
 Broadcast, print, cable, and advertising industries are included.
 Prerequisite: CMM 145 or permission of instructor.